isaiahabhulimen/rag-project/README.md

 The application allows users to:

 * Upload and index multiple PDF books
-* Ask questions about a specific book or across all indexed books
+* Ask questions across all indexed books
 * Retrieve relevant information using semantic and keyword search
 * Rerank retrieved candidates using a lightweight TinyBERT cross-encoder
 * Break complex questions into smaller queries when appropriate